 India is a very unique place when it comes to policy making and legislation.
 It comes from a place where the government thinks about the public at large and is efficient in the same.
-Government makes use of principles, institutions, norms, values and rules through which public affairs are managed in act of governance.
+Government makes use of principles, institutions, norms, values, and rules through which they manage public affairs in act of governance.
 Policy making is a subset of actions to achieve the desired objective.

 Hurdles faced in terms of rules and regulation while investing in companies:

 Technology is advancing at a rapid pace.
 This is especially true for Research and Development in defense, agriculture, software etc. So there’s always going to be this gap.
 Regulation is always going to catch up to policy which is going to catch up to real-world technology.

 The second thing is that a lot of the technologies and businesses the policy maker’s invest in, are not the users of those products.
 They’re unfamiliar with the worlds they are trying to legislate.
 There are companies that help in bridging the gap.
 There policymakers and legislators, quickly accelerate how they design policy.
 Technology will allow foreign companies to succeed in India.

 Thirdly, when a policymaker makes a law he thinks about everyone in the country the well off and poorest of the poor.
 One of the hurdles with the policymakers is the absence of the right information.
 Instead of providing them with benefits, you harm the general public.
 You can’t impose an outside view and impose on the Indian view.

 Sectors that are heavily regulated and less regulated for foreign investors:

 They are three basic kinds of ballpark pillars in this: